HemitSystemutvikling/ePROM/Personverninnstillinger.md

 **Parametere - Inn**

 * nationalId  - The national id of the person to update the status of PersonvernInnstilling for.
+* pvkId - The guid of the PersonvernInnstilling
-* type - The type of the PersonvernInnstilling to apply change of status to. `{ Reservasjon | Samtykke | Tilgangsbegrensning }`.
-Tallverdien kan sendes. `Reservasjon` og `Samtykke` støttes.
+* type - The type of the PersonvernInnstilling to apply change of status to. `{ Reservasjon | Samtykke }`.
+Tallverdien kan sendes.
 * status - The new status of the PersonvernInnstilling. `{ IkkeAktiv | Aktiv }`.

 **Parametere – Ut**